Message from the President

 - Poker Night in Purim

 Latin American Congress - The XII WIZO Latin American Congress took place between 18-21 May, the name of the Congress was “Israel, Diaspora and WIZO -- Links in a Chain”.
-The Congress was a total success and counted with delegations of Brazil, Chile, Costa Rica, Colombia, Mexico, Uruguay, Venezuela, USA New York and USA Miami.
+The Congress was a total success and included delegations from Brazil, Chile, Costa Rica, Colombia, Mexico, Uruguay, Venezuela, USA New York and USA Miami.

-Helena Glaser, President World WIZO, travel to Panama to attend the congress.
-Share these days and listen her words was motivated for all of us, Helena is a very special person and we want to thank her for all its accurate advice and cooperation for the accomplishment of Congress.
+Helena Glaser, President World WIZO, traveled to Panama to attend the congress.
+Sharing these days and listening to her words was motivating for all of us, Helena is a very special person and we want to thank her for all her accurate advice and cooperation for the accomplishment of the Congress.

 - Day Cara Center "Seriguim", Modiin